How to get life insurance with lung conditions

 • No no-medical-exam term option

-Corebridge Financial (formerly AIG Life & Retirement) can offer up to Standard rates for people who have only mild changes in lung function due to their COPD.
-To qualify for Standard rates, you cannot have been treated with oxygen in the past.
+Corebridge Financial (formerly AIG Life & Retirement) can offer up to Standard rates — the third-best health classification — for people who have only mild changes in lung function due to their COPD.
+To qualify for Standard rates, you can’t have been treated with oxygen in the past.

-If you’re experiencing moderate symptoms and taking a medication such as albuterol or Pulmicort (budesonide) daily, you may see a Substandard or table rated health classification.
+If you’re experiencing moderate symptoms and taking a medication such as albuterol or Pulmicort (budesonide) daily, you may only qualify for some of the most expensive rates.

-The insurer will inquire whether or not surgery is needed to repair your airways — if it is, you’ll have to wait until after the procedure to apply.
+The insurer will inquire whether or not surgery is needed to repair your airways — if it is, you’ll have to wait until after you procedure to apply.

 If you have bronchiectasis and also smoke, you’ll likely only qualify for final expense insurance, as opposed to term life.
 (This is true for smokers with other lung conditions as well.)